 In the next films, we’ll expand our themes and reach.
 As well as retaining our primary core focus on HIV prevention, we plan to engage viewers in awareness of chemsex (a widespread sexual health issue amongst some of our patients), drug safety, HIV disclosure to family and friends, navigating emotional intimacy, and an examination of the legacy of the AIDS crisis on older gay men, and their sex lives.
 We’ll develop our focus on BME characters, encourage testing, and explore growing up LGBT in an often hetero-normative society.

-We plan to make twelve five-minute films, and each film will be released on a monthly basis to our YouTube channel in 2019.
+The films will be released on a monthly basis to our YouTube channel in 2019.
+You can see all episodes back to back below:

 56 Dean Street: